codbex/codbex-hyperion/README.md

       ![bpm-generate-form](misc/images/bpm-generate-form.png)
 - Now you can test your first process
     - Refresh the workspace by clicking on `Refresh` button
-    - Navigate to generated form and open the `Preview` tab
+    - Navigate to the generated form and open the `Preview` tab
       ![bpm-trigger-form](misc/images/bpm-trigger-form.png)
     - Add process params and click on `Trigger` button
       ![bpm-trigger-process-instance](misc/images/bpm-trigger-process-instance.png)
     - Now, your process is triggered
     - You can check the logs for a message from the default process service task
       ![bpm-task-log](misc/images/bpm-task-log.png)
-- Next steps are to modify the process as you wish
+- Next steps are to modify the process to fit your needs